 Read on to learn more about the ins and outs of pet insurance, as well as find out whether pet insurance is right for you.

 The Maine Coon is a rugged cat breed that originally developed in the state of Maine.

-These cats are considered a hardy breed, and they don’t have as many potential health problems as many other cat breeds.
+These cats are considered a hardy breed, and they do not have as many potential health problems as many other cat breeds.

 Still, there are many reasons why you might want to consider pet insurance for your Maine Coon:

-- It Often Helps Save Money: While pet insurance does cost money most of the time, it could help you save thousands of dollars should your pet need an expensive surgery or more aggressive care.
+While pet insurance does cost money most of the time, it could help you save thousands of dollars should your pet need expensive surgery or more aggressive care.